libsemigroups/libsemigroups_pybind11/CONTRIBUTING.rst

 map from "class name" |map| ("good type", "bad type").
 This will be used to replace bad type names with good type names in all signatures of a particular class.

+After the doc has been converted to html, it may still be desirable to make text replacements.
+This can be done by adding to the ``replacements`` dictionary in ``etc/replace-strings-in-doc.py``.

 Including your files in the doc
 _______________________________